HomeMy WebLinkAbout1948-02-16 PLANNING BOARD ?,9'.BTING

 posed change detrimental to convenience and safety.

-The Boston & Paine Transportation Company has petitioned for
+The Boston & Paineransportation Company has petitioned for

-License to operate busses &Iong the Concord Turnpike between the
+license to operate busses along the Concord Turnpike between the

 Lincoln and Arlington lines.